ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

 - availability zones
     - an availability zone is a collection of data centers within a region
     - instead of separating VMs only across physical servers, zones let you separate them also across a geographic area
-- there is no extra cost for availability zones or sets, but there is extra cost for zones because you'll be paying more for bandwidth when communicating between VMs
+- there is no extra cost for availability zones or sets, but there is a cost for bandwidth between zones ($0.01/GB)